eddytruyen/container_allocation_for_mta/README.md

 We configure three SLA classes by associating different requests and limits to each Namespace: see https://github.com/eddytruyen/container_allocation_for_mta/tree/master/tomcat-sla/slas

 # Running the experiment
 We setup 3 tomcat services each with 5 replicas.
 Each tomcat service belongs to a different SLA class (gold, silver, bronze).
-To each tomcat service 106 GET requests are concurrently sent from a remote client.
+To each tomcat service 106 GET requests are concurrently sent from the Kubernetes Master node.
 The timings in the table are measured at the client side using curl and report the time when the first byte of response is received.

 To deploy the experiment execute `./deploy_experiment.sh`